-The Forest Sector Carbon Calculator is a set of carbon models presented over a web interface that helps users examine how carbon stores in the forest sector may change under different management scenarios.
-The web interface allows the user to select different regions, histories of disturbance and management, and alternative futures.
+The Forest Sector Carbon Calculator is a set of carbon models presented over a web interface that helps users examine how carbon stores in the forest sector change over time.
+The web interface allows the user to select different regions, past histories of disturbance and management, and alternative futures.
 Carbon calculations can be done for a single stand or for an entire landscape.
 Reports and time trend graphs can be generated of carbon stores in the forest, in wood products (including bioenergy), and in disposal (landfill).
-The tool does NOT account for the effects of projected climate change on future carbon stores.

 Downloadable/exportable presentation-quality figures and spreadsheets.